sandstorm-io/sandstorm/docs/administering/faq.md

 To get further help, please email support@sandstorm.io.
 Please include the most recent 100 lines from the MongoDB log file, if you can.

-## Enabling user namespaces

-Until version v0.190, Sandstorm required the Linux feature called user namespaces to be enabled on your Linux system and available to unprivileged users.
-This became optional in v0.190 with the introduction of a new sandboxing strategy, the "privileged" sandbox, which is the new default.
+## Installing and running without root privileges

-Today, Sandstorm requires either:
+In Sandstorm v0.190 and higher, Sandstorm requires either:

 - The ability to launch Sandstorm as root so it can drop privileges itself, or

 - Unprivileged user namespaces enabled in your system's Linux kernel.

-If you start Sandstorm as a non-root user ID, Sandstorm still needs unprivileged user namespaces.
-Therefore this FAQ entry remains here for those few that require the userns-based sandbox.

-If you are considering choosing between these, our suggestion is the privileged sandbox, which is the default on new Sandstorm installations.
-Both sandboxing mechanisms are quite secure and reliable.

-The two sandboxes continue to exist for compatibility reasons.
-If you feel the need to consider your options and pick one, consider that Linux's unprivileged user namespaces feature has had a number of security issues.
-Consider further that Sandstorm's privileged sandbox requires a process running with root privileges, but that for most of the process's lifetime, it runs with decreased privileges.
-The new "privileged" sandbox is the default, and is a good option.
-You can check which sandbox is in use on your system by starting a new grain and viewing the grain's debug log.
-Look for a line including the word "sandbox."

-This article provides advice on how to enable user namespaces.
+If you start Sandstorm as a non-root user, Sandstorm uses unprivileged user namespaces as part of an alternative grain isolation strategy.
+Some Linux kernels do not have user namespaces available, or make them only available to root, so this article provides advice on how to enable user namespaces.
 If you use the userns-based sandbox, please be sure to keep up to date with kernel updates and please be sure to make an informed decision about your own security needs.

 - **People who don't know how to change a Linux kernel.** If you are a customer of a hosting provider, please ask your hosting provider to read this page.
 They are also welcome to email the